 I chose this tour for a couple reasons.
 First, Frontiers North has been operating polar bear tours since 1979, and they have 12 out of the 18 permits that allows them to operate on the 33 kilometers of trails within the Churchill Wildlife Management Area.
-Second, I did a Northern Lights tour with them five years ago and had an excellent experience – so it was kind of a no-brainer to book with them again.
+Second, I did a Northern Lights tour with them several years ago and had an excellent experience – so it was kind of a no-brainer to book with them again.

 I chose the “enthusiast” level of tour because it means a smaller group (you'll only share a Tundra Buggy with 19 other people as opposed to 39), and the Tundra Buggy Lodge option because… well, obviously!

 Yes, you can save some money by staying in the town of Churchill.
 But then you spend about 2+ hours each day being transferred from your accommodation out to the Churchill Wildlife Management Area where most of the bears typically wait for the Hudson Bay to freeze.

 Meanwhile, if you stay at the Tundra Buggy Lodge, the polar bears basically come to you.